najbrian/budgetwise-front-end/README.md

 ## :satellite: Upcoming Features

 - [ ] Ability to share budgets with multiple users
 - [ ] Filter out personally created budgets vs. shared budgets
 - [ ] Update styling on landing page
+- [ ] Ability to approve/deny expenses as the owner of a budget